Netflix sinks as short-seller says it could fall to $300 (NFLX)

 Netflix is the best performing FAANG stock of 2018 so far, but that same outperformance is fueleing skepticism.

-Shares of Netflix slumped more than 2% Monday morning after short-seller Citron Research said the stock could sink to $300.
+Shares of Netflix slumped more than 3% Monday morning, as low as $318.79, after short-seller Citron Research said the stock could sink to $300.

-"Stranger Things happening at $NFLX," Short seller Andrew Left's Citron Research tweeted Monday morning.
+"Stranger Things happening at $NFLX," noted short seller Andrew Left's Citron Research tweeted Monday morning.
 "With market cap up $17 billion in a week and short interest at 10-year-low, Citron thinks the stock can be shorted back to $300."

+Left doubled down on his thesis in an interview with CNBC just hours after the tweet, saying that anyone could step up to compete with Netflix — it was just a matter of investing in their own content.

+"There are competitors with deep pockets who are going to hire the same producers and create compelling content.
+Because of that, they do not have a moat like an Amazon.
+They do not have a moat like a Google," he said.

 Netflix has gained an index-beating 60% since the beginning of 2018 as the company hawks plans to spend as much as $8 billion this year on 700 new shows.
 The stock is also beating its peers in the FAANG basket of Facebook, Amazon, Apple and Alphabet by a wide margin.